 Circulate the Air

 Even doing something as simple as running an office or ceiling fan can help prevent condensation.
 Running the fan means that water has less of a chance to condense because it’s always moving around the room.
-However, if you, like many others, struggle sleeping with the fan on, this might not suit you as being a permanent solution.
+However, like many others, if you struggle sleeping with the fan on, this might not suit you as a permanent solution.

 Cooking and Showering